jarvanzhouz/jarvanzhouz.github.io/_pages/cv.md

 * Ph.D in ?, ?
 University, 2029 (expected)
 * M.Eng. in Communication and Transportation, Southeast University, 2025
 * M.Eng. in Transportation Systems, Monash University, 2025
-* B.Eng. in Vehicle Engineering, Chongqing University of Technology, 2021
+* B.Eng. in Vehicle Engineering (New Energy and Intelligent Vehicle Educational Reform), Chongqing University of Technology, 2021

 Internship and Work Experience
 ======